dhealthproject/dapps-framework/INSTALL.md

 # Stating a NestJS backend development server
 # Note that the following needs a running mongo server (locally)
+# Note also that you must create a `.env` file in the root folder
+cp runtime/backend/.env-sample runtime/backend/.env
 lerna run serve --stream --scope @dhealthdapps/backend
 ```